maduwatas/Vin-HkE/README.md

 #### Example of use

+Add your customs fields, Vanesa and or Grayson, to any karoo profile just like others standard or HkE fields.

 <img src="./images/mapa.png" width="200" />

  Expand the space available for your map without giving up carrying up to 8 visible data fields.

 ### Vinapp Workout